 Five Research Commissions

 In 2014 Het Nieuwe Instituut launched New Archive Interpretations, a series of commissions for artists, designers and researchers to examine the influence and impact of the digital archive in relation to its analogue predecessor, the paper archive.
-Over a two-year period they investigate the challenges and opportunities of digital archives.
+Over a two-year period they investigated the challenges and opportunities of digital archives.